-The Company has various Certificates of Public Convenience and Necessities ("CPCNs") and Provisional Authorities ("PAs") granted by the National Telecommunications Commission ("NTC") for the conduct of its telecommunications activities.
-These CPCNs and PAs include, among others, enabling the Company to provide data communications services, to implement its expansion and improvement programs covering among others the installation, operation, and maintenance of an integrated digital network in the National Capital Region ("NCR"), and to install, operate and maintain a national packet data network with the accompanying authority to charge rates for said services.
+The Company has various Certificates of Public Convenience and Necessities (CPCNs) granted by the National Telecommunications Commission (NTC) for the conduct of its telecommunications activities.
+These CPCNs enables PT&T to provide data communications services, to implement its expansion and improvement programs which includes the installation, operation, and maintenance of an integrated digital network in NCR and to install, operate, and maintain a national packet data network with the accompanying authority to charge rates for said services.